 This nice small town had two big highlights, coffee and Valle de Cocora.
 The town is located in the Zona Cafetera known for some of the best coffee in the world.
 I was exited since I love drinking and comparing coffee around the world.
 About an hour’s walk from town (I suppose you can take a taxi) we went to Finca el Ocaso, an organic coffee farm for a coffee tour during which the whole process from plant to cup was shown and explained (in English), followed by a tasting.
 The coffee was great and had a little bit of a natural sweet taste (yes without sugar).

-Valle de Cocora,
+Traveling in Valle de Cocora,

-the lush grass covered hills has many wax palms, thin, tall and towering above the forest, these unique trees looked strange and out of place covering the valleys and hills.
+The lush grass covered hills has many wax palms, thin, tall and towering above the forest, these unique trees looked strange and out of place covering the valleys and hills.
 We did a nice hike over the mountain for 2 or 3 hours, it is a big loop ending back at the parking area to catch a jeep back.

 Shared taxis leave from the town square to Valle de Cocora at regular intervals (when they are full, 3400 COP ($1.16).